What is carbon neutral, and how does it affect my energy use?

 This carbon neutral offsetting means customers can feel good knowing their energy use is causing less negative net impact on the environment.

 From 1 January 2021, new Simply Energy plans became proudly Certified Carbon Neutral by Climate Active – a partnership between the Australian Government and Australian businesses to drive voluntary climate action.
+We offer carbon neutral energy to all new customers, it’s not an option, add-on or app you’ll need to activate.

 What are carbon offset certificates?